So, you've seen or heard the word "condotel" and now you want to better understand what that is and what it means.

 How do I use it as a rental property?

-Some condotel owners self-manage the rentals of their units.
+Some condotel owners self-manage the rentals of their units with systems that streamline real estate accounting.
 Others hire an outside management service.

 And some buildings offer the service in-house, providing all of the usual rental management, housekeeping, maintenance and customer service you would see in an upscale resort.
 To cover the costs of those services, owners who participate in the rental management program typically are required to share a portion of their rental proceeds with the Front Desk or management company involved.
 (In addition to any monthly fees already being assessed by the homeowners association (HOA).)